-Omar K. Bradford practices in the areas of commercial litigation, sports and entertainment, land use, governmental law, business transactions, bankruptcy, labor and employment, and real estate.
-Prior to joining the firm, he served as an intern for U.S. Bankruptcy Judge Laurel Myerson Isicoff, and worked as an operations manager at ABC Television, where he oversaw on-air operations for global network transmissions.
+Omar K. Bradford has a practice focus in the areas of commercial litigation, blockchain technology and digital currency, sports and entertainment, land use, governmental law, business transactions, labor and employment, and real estate.
+Prior to joining the firm, Omar served as an intern for U.S. Bankruptcy Judge Laurel Myerson Isicoff, and worked as an operations manager at ABC Television, where he oversaw on-air operations for global network transmissions.
 He also worked at CBS Sports as a writer and production coordinator.